Meta product manager interviews are really challenging. The questions are difficult, specific to Meta, and cover a wide range of topics.

 - Product sense, where you'll be tested on your product design and strategy skills

-- Execution (Analytical thinking), where you'll be tested on your data analysis and prioritization skills
+- Execution (Analytical thinking), where you'll be tested on your abilty to set goals, analyze data and prioritize.

 - Leadership & Drive, where you'll be asked to demonstrate that you are an empathetic leader